terra-money/docs/docs/develop/sdks/terra-js/ibc.md

 # IBC Transfers

-Terra.js and Terra Station both support IBC transfers today, even if this functionality isn't exposed to the user through the wallet interface.
-It is up to the dapp frontend to initiate a transfer.
+Terra has full IBC transfer capabilities through both Terra.js and Terra Station.
+Although IBC functionality is not readily exposed through Terra Station’s front-end, it can be fully incorporated into any dApp.
+It is up to a dApp’s front end to initiate IBC transfers.

 ## MsgTransfer